josephsl/wintenApps/readme.md

 ## Microsoft Store

 * After checking for app updates, app names in list of apps to be updated are correctly labeled.
-* When downloading content such as apps and movies, NVDA will announce product name and download progress.
+* When downloading content such as apps and movies, NVDA will announce product name and download progress (does not work properly in updated Microsoft Store in Windows 11).

 ## Modern keyboard